Download page Updating the Firmware using a USB Storage Device.

 - Download the update file (.zip) for your device from the IGEL download server.

-- Save the unpacked update files on a FAT32-formatted USB storage device.
+Unpack the update files and save them to a USB storage device.

-- Within the local setup application select Devices > Storage Devices > Storage Hotplug.
+- In the local setup application select Devices > Storage Devices > Storage Hotplug.

 - Set Number of drives to at least 1.

 Apply the changes so that they are effective for the device.

 - Connect the USB storage device to the thin client and wait until the device has been detected.

 - Go to System > Update > Firmware Update.

 - Set Protocol to FILE.

 - Start the file chooser (Server Path) and navigate to